 - Give you advice on what to do if you are worried about someone else’s safety.

-If you’re experiencing domestic abuse or concerned about someone you know, call Shine’s Helpline on 0508-744-633 now.
+- If you’re experiencing domestic violence or concerned about someone you know or worried about your own harmful behaviour, call Shine’s Helpline on 0508-744-633 now.
 You can call as many times as you need, for as long as you need to.